xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-SET.DATABASE   Equivalent to clicking the Set Database command on the Data menu in Microsoft Excel version 4.0
+SET.DATABASE&nbsp;&nbsp;&nbsp;Equivalent to clicking the Set Database command on the Data menu in Microsoft Excel version 4.0

-SET.EXTRACT   Equivalent to clicking the Set Extract command on the Data menu in Microsoft Excel version 4.0
+SET.EXTRACT&nbsp;&nbsp;&nbsp;Equivalent to clicking the Set Extract command on the Data menu in Microsoft Excel version 4.0

 Return to [top](#Q)